opentok/Opentok-Java-SDK/README.md

 The `create_session()` method has been renamed `createSession()`.
 Also, the method has changed to take one parameter: a SessionProperties object.
 You now generate a SessionProperties object using a Builder pattern.

+The default setting for the `createSession()` method is to create a session with the media mode set to relayed.
+In previous versions of the SDK, the default setting was to use the OpenTok Media Router (media mode set to routed).
+In a relayed session, clients will attempt to send streams directly between each other (peer-to-peer); if clients cannot connect due to firewall restrictions, the session uses the OpenTok TURN server to relay audio-video streams.

 The `generate_token()` method has been renamed `generateToken()`.
 Also, the method has changed to take two parameters: the session ID and a TokenOptions object.